 4. We want to be able to build our tour dynamically, by reading island information from stdin.
 We will use function fgets to read each island name entered from the standard input.

-Simplify island definition.
-Now each island only stores the name and the pointer to the next:
+Simplify Island definition.
+Now each island only stores the name and the pointer to the next, copy and update your print_tour function to a new file islands2.c.

 '''

 typedef struct island {

 char name;

 struct island next;

+} Island;

 '''